Crypto derivatives have attracted loads of traders into the market, which has helped the crypto market grow and flourish.

 Following is the list of top crypto derivatives exchanges in the market.

-- PrimeXBT – 35% Extra Bonus On Deposit, 100X leverage on all coins
+- PrimeXBT [35% Extra Bonus On Deposit, 200x leverage crypto exchange]

 - Deribit: Bitcoin & Ethereum Futures @ 100x leverage